-This program focuses on 2nd through 5th grade girls at Title 1 eligible schools where approximately 70% of students receive free reduced lunch.
+This program focuses on 2nd through 5th grade girls at schools where approximately 70% or more of students are socioeconomically disadvantaged.

 The BAWSI Girls Program